-Applying for an initial mortgage is a long and tedious process that ultimately results in the purchase of a home.
-For many homeowners, there are benefits to renewing the mortgage process on an existing home.
-Typically referred to as mortgage refinancing, reapplying for a new loan can help you save money, earn cash, and lower your monthly payments.
+For many homeowners, there are large benefits to renewing the mortgage process on an existing home.
+Typically referred to as mortgage refinancing or a second mortgage, reapplying for a new loan can help you save money, earn cash, and lower your monthly payments.
 Rather than blindly starting the refinance process, it's important to break down the different factors to truly see if a mortgage refinance is right for you.

 Can I Lower My Interest Rates?

 One of the common reasons to refinance a home is to obtain a lower interest rate.
 This is one of the easiest ways to save money on your monthly payments.
 When you initially purchased your home, you may have been stuck with higher interest due to your financial situation or the state of the market at the time of your original application.
 Lowering your interest rate by 2-3% can make an enormous difference in your monthly payments.
 As you browse through the best mortgage lenders, you can use online refinancing calculators to compare your potential monthly savings.
 Quite often, the reduced interest can result in thousands of dollars in savings each year.

 There are many types of mortgage terms that are available for initial loans.
 What worked for you in the beginning may not be the most viable option for your current situation.
 For example, you may have an adjusted rate mortgage (ARM), where the mortgage lender can change the interest rate annually.
 If you're currently on a tight budget, you have the option of establishing more consistent, affordable payments through refinancing.
 You may refinance to a 30-year fixed mortgage that will give you a stable interest rate and the same payment throughout the duration of the loan.